 Why did we attend?

-FINMATEX — a year ago it was information and consulting platform with a chatbot, which helped users to handle personal finances and investment issues in a simple format of a messenger.
+A year ago FINMATEX was an online banking app with a chatbot, which helped users to handle personal finances and investment issues in a simple format of a messenger.
 Over the past year, the concept has changed significantly, due to the past Web Summit’s feedback and fintech market trends.

 Now the platform focuses on financial organizations: it allows companies to create branded marketplaces with their products, as well as chatbots and mobile applications with AI-based assistance.
 And all this is based on FINMATEX.
 The independent FINMATEX chatbot for ordinary users (like we are) has survived the changes and rocks even better — you can check it out yourself.